 Cells At Work

 This anime is as the title says, ‘cells at work’.
-It turns the cells of the human body into human like characters who all have their own tasks to do to keep things running, and it’s both funny and educational.
+It turns the cells of the human body into human-like characters who all have their own tasks to do to keep things running.
+It’s both funny and educational!
 I didn’t finish the series, but based on the premise of the show, there’s no romance, and everything is within the realm of science and realty.
 When a virus comes in, the white blood cells jump into action to take it out and protect the other cells.
 When the body is wounded, we see the platelets, the cutest bunch of ‘kids’ who can be very very slow, but are united to fixing the problem.
 If you’ve been out of school for a while, it’s easy to become negligent of all the things going on inside you, but a show like this can certainly help you appreciate the word God has put into creating us and sustaining our bodies.

 Deep and Thought Provoking

-This list includes animes with likeable and/or relatable main characters , along with positive overall themes like compassion, forgiveness, redemption, and loving your enemies.
-However, it may focus on darker topics like depression, bullying/abuse or death/grief.
-It may also include some supernatural elements like time travel, but the characters themselves don’t have powers and/or it doesn’t promote and praise powers.
+This list includes more fictional and sci-fi stories, but the main characters are likeable or relatable.
+The shows may focus or feature darker topics like depression, bullying/abuse or death/grief, but the overall message is positive, even helping us to understand the importance of compassion, forgiveness, loving your enemies, and redemption.
+The shows may include some supernatural elements like time travel, but the characters themselves don’t have powers and/or the show doesn’t promote and praise powers.

 A Silent Voice

-A silent voice is a movie that has touched man, and I think has a good lesson for young Christians as well.
-The show starts with the main character, an elementary school boy, and a sweet deaf girl in her class.
-He starts bullying her, even to the point where he pulls out her hearing aids and throws them out the window (and trust me, heaing aids are expensive!).
-Despite this, she is kind and generally minds her business, but he still picks on her, and she eventually changes schools.
+A silent voice is a movie that has touched many, and I think has a good lesson for young Christians as well.
+The show starts with the main character, an elementary school boy, and a new girl, who is innocent and sweet, but unfortunately deaf.
+He starts bullying her, even to the point where he pulls out her hearing aids and throws them out the window (and trust me, hearing aids are expensive!).
+Despite this, she is kind to him and tries to mind her own business, but he continues to torment her.
+Eventually, she couldn’t take it anymore and transfers schools.
 While the other students often laughed along, they now make him the outcast.
-The boy then goes on to develop immense guilt, and by the time he grows up, he is contemplating suicide, but first, he wants to apologize and finds her to make amends.
-The show goes on to show their once shaky relationship became authentic friendship, and it is really sweet seeing him learn sign just to communicate wit her.
+The boy then goes on to develop immense guilt, and by the time he grows up, he is contemplating suicide, but first, he wants to apologize and make amends with her.
+The movie goes on to show their once shaky relationship became authentic friendship, and it is really sweet seeing him learn sign just to communicate wit her.
 A true forgiveness and redemption story.

 Orange

 This series is really touching and will make you rethink how you handle your friendships.
-In this anime, we are introduced to an older group of friends who lost someone to suicide and live with that guilt and pain.
+In this anime, we are introduced to an older group of friends who lost someone to suicide ages ago.
+They reunite every year in remembrance, still living with the guilt of knowing they could have done something.
 They decide to make a time capsule with letters to their past selves hoping that in another timeline, their friend would live.
+The show features their younger selves receiving these letters, like a diary entry, telling them what is about to happen and what they should do, and of course it’s a little hard to believe at first, but as things come to pass, they become more diligent in their efforts.
 I think this show really pushes us to pay more attention to our friends, to invite them, comfort them, and be willing to sacrifice to attend to their needs.
 Even if your friend blows up and pushes you away, you must never let go, especially if you know they are going through something.
 We really never know when would be the last day we see someone, and they may be smiling at you just hours before.

 Erased